Temporal2Seq: A Unified Framework for Temporal Video Understanding Tasks: Method

-In the training process, we observe discrepancies stemming from imbalanced dataset scales and substantial variations in the difficulty levels associated with training tasks across different datasets.

-Specifically, the task difficulty of GEBD is lower than that of TAS and TAD, and its excessive data can easily disrupt the training of the other two.
-To solve such a problem, we propose the data balance strategy by discarding part of the data from the GEBD dataset in advance.
-By balancing datasets from different tasks, joint training can learn a more general visual representation without being biased towards a certain task.
-See Appendix~\ref{sec:more_details_data_balance_strategy} for more details.
+\textbf{Data Balance Strategy.} In the training process, we observe discrepancies stemming from imbalanced dataset scales and substantial variations in the difficulty levels associated with training tasks across different datasets.
+Specifically, GEBD's task difficulty is lower than that of TAS and TAD, and its excessive data can easily disrupt the training of the other two.
+This means that only the GEBD task can benefit from joint training, while the results of other tasks will be significantly degraded.
+Here, we propose the data balance strategy by discarding part of the data from the GEBD dataset in advance during training.
+Balancing datasets from different tasks allows joint training to learn a more general visual representation without bias towards a certain task.
+We first try this manner on \textbf{Temporal2Seq$_{batch}$} and stop training when the TAS and TAD datasets are fully trained in one epoch.
+We then apply this idea to \textbf{Temporal2Seq$_{data}$} and align it with the batch-mixing configuration by directly sampling GEBD data before training.
+During training, each epoch samples randomly from the dataset to enhance the robustness of data utilization.
+This training strategy can also be applied when introducing datasets from other tasks.
+If the imbalance in dataset sizes significantly affects other tasks, this data balancing strategy can be applied by truncating the imbalanced data during training and stopping the training on that dataset.